 Atop the list of wearables is the highly popular Apple Watch and Fitbit Versa Watch.
 With their focus on fitness and a person’s well-being, both products offer an array of health, exercise and smart features including calorie counters, activity tracking and cellular capabilities.

 With the devices’ proficiency to track one’s daily activities, even during sleep, insurance companies are starting to take notice.
 Most recently, Aetna signed up with Apple to offer a discount to participants in the insurance company’s Attain program.
-Other companies that see health benefits of smart gadgets offer discounts.
+Other companies that see the health benefits of smart gadgets offer discounts.

 Puma’s self-lacing shoes